 - Register for Summer Orientation:

 Furman offers a hybrid approach to acclimating students to academics and college life—Summer Orientation and Fall Orientation.
 We encourage our students to attend both sessions.
 Summer Orientation is a two-day event that offers new students and parents an opportunity to learn about our academics, meet with academic advisors to discuss fall course options, and conduct important placement activities.
-The Summer Orientation registration deadline is Friday, May 27.
-After May 27, no session changes or refunds can be made.
+Summer Orientation registration will open on February 1.
 Learn how to register for Summer Orientation.

 If you are living outside of the United States, we understand that coming to summer orientation might not be an option.
-Please complete the unable to attend summer orientation form.
-A staff member from the Rinker Center for Study Away and International Education will be in touch to assist you with fall course registraion .
+A staff member from the Office of Student Involvement & Inclusion will be in touch to assist you with fall course registration.
 Please know that once you arrive at Furman, you will be able to take advantage of all of the opportunities offered at Summer Orientation.

 - Register for courses: